yassinebebba/whatsapp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 This project requires Flutter installed.
-For further information about the installation please follow this link: https://docs.flutter.dev/get-started/install/windows
+For further information about the installation please follow this link: https://docs.flutter.dev/get-started/install

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+[//]: # (This is an example of how to list things you need to use the software and how to install them.)
 * Flutter
   ```sh
   flutter pub get